hydrargyrum/eye/docs/index.rst

 EYE - Edit Your Editor
 ======================

+.. all EYE documentation that does not come from Python docs, Qt docs, Scintilla or QScintilla docs are licensed
+.. under the WTFPLv2 license.
+See COPYING.txt for details.

 EYE is a Qt based text/code editor designed to be modular and scriptable in Python.
 It comes with a minimal default configuration but a number of plugins.